Aligning throughCulture Renewal

 Phil Le Nir - a former electric engineer at a software firm in Montreal, Canada - was struggling with the dilemma of providing management development opportunities for his staff.
 He had identified the appropriate course offerings at McGill University but could not afford to offer this coursework to his employees.
-He approached professor Henry Mintzberg at McGill and asked whether there might be another way to provide a quality management development program for his staff.
-The seed for Coaching Ourselves was planted during this conversation.
-This approach has been so successful that Phil left his job to become president and managing director of Coaching Ourselves.
+He approached Professor Dr. Henry Mintzberg at the university and asked whether there might be another way to provide a quality management development program for his staff.
+The seed for CoachingOurselves© was planted during this conversation.
+This idea has proven to be so successful that Phil left his job to become president and managing director of CoachingOurselves©.

-The modules are conceived and written by world recognized experts like Edgar Schein, Henry Mintzberg, David Cooperrider, Philip Kotlier, Marshall Goldsmith, Charles Jennings.
-Over 80 modules on different management topics have been developed to date as the foundation of the CoachingOurselves process.
-These modules provide both the content and process guidelines for a CoachingOurselves learning experience.
+The modules are conceived and written by worldwide recognized business experts such as Edgar Schein, Henry Mintzberg, David Cooperrider, Philip Kotler, Marshall Goldsmith, Charles Jennings.
+A growing library of over 100 modules on different management topics have been developed as the foundation of the CoachingOurselves© process.
+The CoachingOurselves© learning experience is characterized by the module's content and its specific process guidelines.

-Recognizing the power of providing small group learning experiences at all levels of a company's organization, Ensemble Enabler became a certified Partner of Henry Mintzberg's CoachingOurselves approach.
+Recognizing the power of providing small group learning experiences at all levels of a company's organization, Ensemble Enabler became a certified Partner of Henry Mintzberg's CoachingOurselves© approach.

-A peer-to-peer learning experience is characterized by the following elements:
+A Peer-to-Peer Learning experience is characterized by the following elements:

-Companies that support management development in new and different ways will gain a competitive advantage in today's market place.
-Henry Mintzberg's Coaching Ourselves is an unusual approach to encourage lifelong learning in the workplace.
-Not only does Coaching Ourselves provide companies with management development tools which are cost effective, it also fosters an organizational culture which values continuous learning.
+Companies which support management development in new and different ways will gain a competitive advantage in today's market place.
+Henry Mintzberg's Coaching Ourselves© is a powerful approach to foster lifelong learning in the workplace.
+The Coaching Ourselves© approach provides a dual benefit for companies by:

-Well established peer groups could also enable a company to develop a new strategy to communicate key company information - for instance a new strategy, the latest product/service or a key change initiative.
-Building on the Coaching Ourselves process, Ensemble Enabler can support companies to conceive and write custom-tailored modules to be used by the peer-to-peer discussion groups for a broad spectrum of business-related challenges.
+Well established peer groups also provide the framework to enable a company to communicate key company information such as a new strategy, the latest product/service or a key change initiative.
+Building on the CoachingOurselves© process, Ensemble Enabler supports companies to conceive and realize custom-tailored modules to be used by the Peer-to-Peer discussion groups for a broad spectrum of business-related challenges.